By the Seaside a poem by Larry Stapleton

 The Browser on-line interview

-Timothy Knatchbull’s on-line interview with FiveBooks is now available on The Browser.
-In his interview Tim discusses books which contributed to his understanding of The Troubles in Ireland.
+In his interview with The Browser Timothy Knatchbull discusses the books which contributed to his understanding of The Troubles in Ireland.
 He also highlights two articles: a sermon by the Rev’d Peter Gomes entitled ‘Seeking Faith Amid Ruins’ delivered days after 9/11, and an article by Professor Richard English who investigates ’21st century Terrorism: How should we respond?’

 Nehru Centre